dr-jpk/weather-forecast/final_report.md

 | avg_Humidity3pm   |                 0.08 |
 | Humidity3pm       |                 0.08 |

 The performance is almost exactly the same as for the prebious random forest that was trained on the less advanced preprocessing without weighted-average features ([Best Model - Random Forest Classifier](#Best-Model---Random-Forest-Classifier)).
-So the additional feature engineering does not improve the performance.
+So, the additional feature engineering does not improve the performance.
 However, it might improve the performance of more complex deep learning algorithms.
-The table with the feature importances shows, that the random forest uses the weighted-averaged ("avg_") features as much as the initial features. *Sunshine* and *Humidity3pm* features stay the most important features and their importance is equally divided to "avg_" and initial feature.
-This indicates, that the new features are meaningful, although they do not improve the performance as anticipated.
+The table with the feature importances shows, that the random forest uses the weighted-averaged ("avg_") features as much as the initial features. *Sunshine* and *Humidity3pm* features stay the most important features, and their importance is equally divided to "avg_" and initial feature.
+This indicates that the new features are meaningful, although they do not improve the performance as anticipated.
-Modelling only the *MelbourneAirport* location which featured the cleanest and most reliable data (including the weighted-average of nearby stations within a 100km radius) did not change the model performance significantly.
+Modelling only the *MelbourneAirport* location which featured the cleanest and most reliable data (including the weighted average of nearby stations within a 100km radius) did not change the model performance significantly.
 Therefore, we conclude, that our model reached the maximum possible performance for the given data.

 ### Short Summary of all Models
-In sumarry, out of all models the random forest classifier yields the best performance (accuracy: 0.86, macro-avg F1: 0.77, weighted-avg F1: 0.85).
-However, logistic regression, Support Vector Machine (SVM/SVC), Gaussia Naive Bayes, and deep learning models in keras do not feature significantly decreased performances.
+In summary, out of all models the random forest classifier yields the best performance (accuracy: 0.86, macro-avg F1: 0.77, weighted-avg F1: 0.85).
+However, logistic regression, Support Vector Machine (SVM/SVC), Gaussian Naive Bayes, and deep learning models in keras do not feature significantly decreased performances.
 The random forest is a computationally cheap and good performing classifier for the given task.

 # Conclusions and Outlook
-A large part of this project was focussed on feature engineering and data manipulation, as the modeling was limited by the available data.
-The large NaN amounts in features that are most important for modeling (e.g. Sunshine, Humidity3pm, Clou3pm) led to stagnating model performance, which could also not be fixed by rethinking the preprocessing and feature engineering (adding features containing weighted-averages over neaerby stations depending on a distance and/or correlation metric).
+A large part of this project was focused on feature engineering and data manipulation, as the modeling was limited by the available data.
+The large NaN amounts in features that are most important for modeling (e.g. Sunshine, Humidity3pm, Clou3pm) led to stagnating model performance, which could also not be fixed by rethinking the preprocessing and feature engineering (adding features containing weighted-averages over nearby stations depending on a distance and/or correlation metric).
 The feature engineering of the weighted-average features took much more time than anticipated, since the data manipulation is sophisticated and required to test each step for its correct operation.
-Also finding a good metric to judge which station to include in the weighted-average for each station required additional data manipulation and plotting.
-Running the preprocessing took about an hour on a Laptop, because of inefficient nested for loops (time did not allow for improving the implementation in terms of computational efficiency).
+Also finding a good metric to judge which station to include in the weighted average for each station required additional data manipulation and plotting.
+Running the preprocessing took about an hour on a laptop, because of inefficient nested for loops (time did not allow for improving the implementation in terms of computational efficiency).
 Finally, the performance of the models is likely limited by the imbalance in the values/classes of target variable *RainTomorrow*, which was counteracted by oversampling, as well as by the features themselves.
 The features are likely to not be sufficient to achieve the anticipated performance for the prediction of *RainTomorrow*, possibly the features are not relevant enough or a more sophisticated deep learning model would have to be designed and tested to improve the predictions.
 Nevertheless, an accuracy of 0.86 and weighted-averaged F1-score of 0.85 for the best model, a random forest classifier are good results and the scientific approaches used for feature engineering are relevant in and of itself.

 In order to predict other weather features, such as temperature on the next day, or to do longer predictions several days in advance, the use of complex deep learning algorithms such as LSTM recurrent neural networks is proposed, since the detailed tests on machine learning and first simple neural network models showed, that the prediction capabilities are strongly limited by the available data.
-Most likely significantly more data, and data of a different type (e.g. gridded satellite data of air pressure, cloud coverage, rain, windspeeds and directions (from all over Australia with superb spatial and temporal resolution, significantly better than 26 stations and half-daily data)) is required to significantly improve the predictive power.
+Most likely significantly more data, and data of a different type (e.g., gridded satellite data of air pressure, cloud coverage, rain, windspeeds and directions (from all over Australia with superb spatial and temporal resolution, significantly better than 26 stations and half-daily data)) is required to significantly improve the predictive power.
 Even professional international weather forecast providers do not make perfect predictions, even for a single day, although they rely on much more data.
-Furthermore, a physics fluid model or some kind of meteorological model including physically meaningul differential equations (continuity equation etc.) would improve the performance, as the machine learning models used, are not able to model the meteorological system itself.
+Furthermore, a physics fluid model or some kind of meteorological model including physically meaningful differential equations (continuity equation etc.) would improve the performance, as the machine learning models used, are not able to model the meteorological system itself.

-We conclude, that we achieved the best performance possible with the given dataset (by feature engineering and meaningful encoding of categorical variables) using machine learning algorithms and simple deep learning algorithms.
+We conclude that we achieved the best performance possible with the given dataset (by feature engineering and meaningful encoding of categorical variables) using machine learning algorithms and simple deep learning algorithms.

 For the final presentation we plan to create an interactive program where the user is asked to give a date (format YYYY-MM-DD) and location (as string) as input and gets the prediction for *RainTomorrow* for the nearest neighboring station as output.